-The study of social norm emergence, as an established multidisciplinary area, has attracted much attention over the past decades; on the other hand, generative AI technologies have recently captivated the world.
-In this paper, we show that these two seemingly distinct areas can be bridged together to enable the emergence of social norms in generative MASs.
+The study of normative MASs, as an established area of AI, has attracted much attention over the past decades; on the other hand, generative AI technologies have recently captivated the world.
+In this paper, we show that these two seemingly distinct areas can be bridged together to establish a normative, generative MAS.
 Specifically, we propose a novel normative architecture such that generative agents can create, represent, spread, evaluate, synthesize, and comply with norms; as such, social norms emerge and social conflicts among generative agents are resolved.

 We envision that normative, generative MASs would be a fruitful avenue for future research.
 The normative MASs literature has identified numerous mechanisms and approaches to represent, detect, distribute, influence, enforce, or even deliberately violate norms (see recent surveys \cite{santos2017detection,haynes2017engineering,morris2019norm}).
-Although integrating every insight from this extensive body of previous work into a single study is infeasible, as demonstrated in this paper, these previous studies serve as a rich source of inspiration and unveil many possibilities to achieve and improve normative, generative MASs.
+Although integrating every insight from this extensive body of previous work into a single study is infeasible, these previous studies, as demonstrated in this paper, can serve as a rich source of inspiration and unveil many possibilities to achieve and improve normative, generative MASs \cite{he2024norm,savarimuthu2024harnessing,haque2024extracting}.

-Here, we briefly discuss two promising directions: beyond communication and observation considered in this paper, reputation \cite{santos2018social}, sanction \cite{mahmoud2017establishing}, leadership \cite{franks2013learning} and emotion \cite{argente2020normative} can also serve as mechanisms to spread norms.
-As another direction, the integration of the Belief-Desire-Intention model \cite{Bratman1987-BRAIPA}, a cornerstone model for norm inference, and its variants \cite{yao2016action,winikoff2021bad,winikoff2023evaluating} may empower generative agents with more advanced cognitive abilities and enable more intricate normative decision-making.
+Here, we briefly discuss two promising directions.
+Beyond communication and observation considered in this paper, reputation \cite{santos2018social}, sanction \cite{mahmoud2017establishing}, leadership \cite{franks2013learning} and emotion \cite{argente2020normative} can also serve as mechanisms to spread norms.
+As another direction, the integration of the Belief-Desire-Intention model \cite{bratman1987intention}, a cornerstone model for norm inference, and its variants \cite{yao2016action,winikoff2021bad,winikoff2023evaluating,ichida2024bdi} may empower generative agents with more advanced cognitive abilities and enable more intricate normative decision-making.

 On the other hand, the capabilities of generative agents can, in turn, offer new opportunities to address some open problems in the normative MASs research.
 As mentioned earlier, while previous research often concentrated on isolated aspects of the emergence of social norms, and although past reviews have introduced some taxonomies to integrate these aspects (e.g. with the concept of the norm life-cycle \cite{savarimuthu2009social}), a tangible implementation has been missing.
 This paper, which shows how diverse aspects can be integrated and actualized using generative agents, demonstrates the potential of leveraging generative agents to address those previously unresolved challenges.